Canterbury in Kent

 There are great places to visit near Canterbury including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-There are a number of towns near Canterbury including Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.
+There are a several good towns in the Canterbury area like Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover.

-There are a several good cities in the area around Canterbury like Canterbury.
+There are a several good ruins in the area around Canterbury like Tonbridge Castle.

-There are a number of coastal parks near to Canterbury including Barton's Point Coastal Park.
+Places near Canterbury feature a number of interesting coastal parks including Barton's Point Coastal Park.

 Canterbury History